Wonderfall/docker-mastodon/README.md

 ___

 **Note (Apr.
+2021)**:
-2021)**: currently Mastodon "stable" can't be built beacause of some [yanked packages](https://github.com/tootsuite/mastodon/issues/15986).
+- Currently Mastodon "stable" can't be built beacause of some [yanked packages](https://github.com/tootsuite/mastodon/issues/15986).
 Not only that, but the streaming component refuses to work correctly with node v14.
 This is fixed in main.
+- This image is being reworked.
+Expect some changes, though I try not to break anything.

 #### Why this image?
 This image is not the official one.
 The main difference you can notice is that all processes (web, streaming, sidekiq) are running in a single container, thanks to s6 (a supervision suite).
 Therefore it's easier to deploy, but not recommended for scaling.